strimzi/client-examples/README.md

 This repository contains examples of Apache Kafka clients written using the Apache Kafka Java APIs:
 * Message Producer which periodically produces messages into a topic
-* Steams application which reads messages from a topic, transforms them (reverses the message payload) and sends them to another topic
+* Streams application which reads messages from a topic, transforms them (reverses the message payload) and sends them to another topic
-* Consumer whihc is consuming messages from a topic
+* Consumer which is consuming messages from a topic

 All examples are assembled into Docker images which allows them to be deployed on Kubernetes or OpenShift.
 This may serve as a basic usage example for the [Strimzi project](https://strimzi.io).